ktrev123/Abshire_Portfolio/README.md

 With a commitment to continuous learning and professional growth, I have completed certifications in data science and data visualization, further strengthening my analytical skills and expanding my knowledge in the field.

-In this portfolio, I showcase my projects, skills, and achievements, demonstrating my ability to extract valuable insights from data and drive positive outcomes.
+In this portfolio, I showcase some of my projects, skills, and qualifications, demonstrating my ability to extract valuable insights from data and drive positive outcomes.
 I am excited to collaborate, share knowledge, and contribute to the field of data analytics in the context of sports and performance optimization.

 Feel free to explore my portfolio and reach out for potential collaboration, discussion, or networking opportunities.